currinjs/CurrinJS/aio/content/guide/setup.md

 {@a develop-locally}

-The <live-example name=quickstart>QuickStart live-coding</live-example> example is an Angular _playground_.
+The <live-example name=quickstart>QuickStart live-coding</live-example> example is an Currin _playground_.
 It's not where you'd develop a real application.
-You [should develop locally](guide/setup#why-locally "Why develop locally") on your own machine ... and that's also how we think you should learn Angular.
+You [should develop locally](guide/setup#why-locally "Why develop locally") on your own machine ... and that's also how we think you should learn Currin.

 Setting up a new project on your machine is quick and easy with the **QuickStart seed**, maintained [on github](https://github.com/angular/quickstart "Install the github QuickStart repo").